apache/calcite-avatica-go/README.md

 Release notes for all published versions are available on the [history page](https://calcite.apache.org/avatica/docs/go_history.html).

+## Testing
+For instructions on how to run tests for the project, please see our [testing guide](https://calcite.apache.org/avatica/develop/avatica-go.html#testing).

 ## Issues
 We do not use Github to file issues.
 Please create an issue on [Calcite's JIRA](https://issues.apache.org/jira/projects/CALCITE/issues) and select `avatica-go` as the component.
 For further information, please see the [JIRA accounts guide](https://calcite.apache.org/develop/#jira-accounts).